Team Cap vs Team Iron Man…

 Hulk Rating: /10

 This post was added to the Then and Now blogathon.
 This was my joint blogathon with Thoughts All Sorts in the NOW category.
 Other reviews with this cast include Robert Downey Jnr in Chances Are and Less Than Zero.
 Jeremy Renner features in my Arrival review.
-William Hurt was written about in AI Artificial Intelligence and Paul Rudd in Antman and The Fundamentals of Caring.
-Scarlett Johansson stars in my Hitchcock and Lost in Translation posts.
+William Hurt was written about in The Accidental Tourist and AI Artificial Intelligence.
+Paul Rudd in Antman and The Fundamentals of Caring.
+Scarlett Johansson stars in Match Point, Hitchcock and Lost in Translation posts.